datasciencecampus/rail_reporter/README.md

 python src/build_timetable.py <zip_file_name> <data_directory> <output_directory> --dump_date 01082022 --date 02082022
 ```

-Which would use `<zip_file_name>`, take the ATOC data "dump" date as 01/Aug/2022 and filter it to 02/Aug/2022.
+Which would use `<zip_file_name>`, take the ATCO.CIF data "dump" date as 01/Aug/2022 and filter it to 02/Aug/2022.

 #### Make Visualisations